dotnet/docs-maui/docs/user-interface/system-theme-changes.md

 - `Value`, of type `object`, that returns the resource that's currently being used by the markup extension.

 > [!NOTE]
-> The XAML parser allows the <xref:Microsoft.Maui.Controls.Xaml.AppThemeBindingExtension> class to be abbreviated as `AppBindingTheme`.
+> The XAML parser allows the <xref:Microsoft.Maui.Controls.Xaml.AppThemeBindingExtension> class to be abbreviated as `AppThemeBinding`.

 The `Default` property is the content property of <xref:Microsoft.Maui.Controls.Xaml.AppThemeBindingExtension>.
 Therefore, for XAML markup expressions expressed with curly braces, you can eliminate the `Default=` part of the expression provided that it's the first argument.